Note: not quite to scale…

 “Well, last year we ran a very successful course on 19th-century English Art Song…”

 For a similar debate at the New Grove dictionary of music and musicians, see here.
 I often observe the diverse soundscapes within China alone, as here.
-For further drôle interview stories, see here, here, and now I come to think of it, here.
+For more interview stories, click here.